PrismLibrary/Prism-Documentation/docs/xamarin-forms/platform-reference/gtk.md

 ## Edit project file

-Right click on your project and select `Unload Project`, then right click on the project again and select `Edit Project File`.
+Right click on the project and select `Unload Project`, then right click on the project again and select `Edit Project File`.
 Add following code to the project file and save it.
-Right click on your project again and select `Reload Project`.
+Right click on the project again and select `Reload Project`.

 ```csharp
   <ItemGroup>